sh4d0wy/FluxSwap/relayer/README.md

 ## Cross-Chain Flow

-### NEAR to Ethereum Swap
+### TON to Ethereum Swap
-1. User initiates a swap on NEAR
+1. User initiates a swap on TON
-2. NEAR contract emits a `DepositInitiated` event
+2. TON contract emits a `DepositInitiated` event
 3. Relayer picks up the event and processes the deposit
-4. Funds are locked in the NEAR escrow
+4. Funds are locked in the TON escrow
 5. Relayer submits the transaction to Ethereum
 6. Funds are released to the recipient on Ethereum

-### Ethereum to NEAR Swap
+### Ethereum to TON Swap
 1. User initiates a swap on Ethereum
 2. Ethereum contract emits a `DepositInitiated` event
 3. Relayer picks up the event and processes the deposit
 4. Funds are locked in the Ethereum escrow
-5. Relayer submits the transaction to NEAR
+5. Relayer submits the transaction to TON
-6. Funds are released to the recipient on NEAR
+6. Funds are released to the recipient on TON

 ## Monitoring and Metrics